Table of Contents

 If you have disagreements with your neighbor about a problem tree or hedge, you should try to resolve it informally and amicably.

-If you are living in a rental home, your landlord should be the first go-to for solving the problem and dealing with the disagreement on your behalf.
+If you live in a rental home, your landlord should be the first go-to for solving the problem and dealing with the disagreement on your behalf.

-If you find that your neighbors’ plants or boundary fence is overreaching and disturbing your own property, you may have to resist the temptation to prune or cut the trees or overhanging branches, but in California law, such circumstances can be a case against you for taking matters into your own hands.
+Find that your neighbors’ plants or boundary fence are overreaching and disturbing your property.
+You may have to resist the temptation to prune or cut the trees or overhanging branches, but in California law, such circumstances can be a case against you for taking matters into your own hands.

 What can you legally do if your neighbor’s hedge is too high – what are your rights?
 And what rights does your neighbor have?
 If a neighbor’s tree or hedge is growing over into your yard, you cannot force them to cut it back, but you have the right to remove overgrowing branches back over your own fence or the common boundary with the existing fence.

-You can hold your neighbor liable when a tree they plant falls from their property over your shared property line or the dividing fence, provided that you have evidence to prove that they are aware that the tree was causing you trouble, but they refused the remedy the problem.
+You can hold your neighbor liable when a tree they plant falls from their property over your shared property line or the dividing fence, provided that you have evidence to prove that they are aware that the tree was causing you trouble but refused the remedy the problem.

 Technically that is something insurers consider an act of God.
 And no one would hold you responsible even though it is your tree because, under the law, the property owner in the house in question should have homeowners insurance coverage.
 Allegedly, that will take care of it, even if it’s a big deal, right?

 No one is to blame in that situation, but in some cases, minor details can change who has to pay.
 For example, if the neighbor’s tree were to fall on the house while the neighbor who owns the tree was trimming branches.
 That would likely become the owner of the tree’s fault (failure to anticipate a problem).
 Also, if the tree owner showed negligence when maintaining the tree properly, they could be at fault.